AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 * Marks all the students as present in the tutorial identified by the tutorial ID.
 * `TUTORIAL_ID` is case-insensitive (e.g., both `t/t123` and `t/T123` will mark students from the same tutorial).
+* Note: Unlike `mark`, `mark_all` does not notify the user as to which students have already been marked, since such a notification is unlikely to be meaningful.

 Examples: